 A: Please refer to your canceled checks and credit card statements for this information.
-If you need a more detailed view, you can view "My Account Statement" using MyCVCC Portal, or visit the Business Office for receipts for the prior tax year.
-Receipts for the prior year will not be reprinted until after February 1.
+If you need a more detailed view, you can view your account using MyCVCC Portal.
+The Business Office will not reprint receipts.

 Q: Why does the 1098-T form show billed amounts instead of payments?

 A: The IRS requires Catawba Valley Community College to choose one reporting method.
 The College chose to report the amount billed, not the amount paid.

 Q: If I receive Form 1098-T, does it mean I qualify for the Hope Scholarship or Lifetime Learning Tax Credits?

 A: Not necessarily, the College is required to provide Form 1098-T to individuals who were billed for qualified tuition and fees during the calendar year.
 Please consult your professional tax advisor to make an individual determination.